JCSS-PMC/PMC/part-03/fatigue.md

 (annex-A-fatigue)=
 ## Annex A: The stress intensity correction factor $Y$

-The stress intensity correction factor $Y$ for membrane loading is determined with the procedure of Newman and Raju (1981) and BS 7910:2005.
+The stress intensity correction factor $Y$ for membrane loading is determined with the procedure of {cite}`NewmanRaju1981` and {cite}`BSI2000`.
 For the stress intensity correction factor in general they propose:

 ```{math}
 Y=M f_{w} M_{m} M_{k}